PanacheSoftware/PanacheLegalDocs/gettingstarted/0_docker.rst

             Panache Legal containers currently include a development build of the software and do not support features like HTTPS to prevent complications with certificates.

-            The current build of Panache Legal supports SQL Server.
+            The current build of Panache Legal supports Microsoft SQL Server and MySQL.

 TL;DR
 ^^^^^

-What follows is a step by step guide to running Panache Legal but the TL;DR is.
+What follows is a step by step guide to running Panache Legal using Docker on Windows but the TL;DR is.

 1. Install `Docker Desktop <https://www.docker.com/products/docker-desktop>`_